bluemailbox/COSC499/README.md

 There really isnt much to it

-this is a small change to the readme
+this is me editing the readme file